 - You get a lot of similar requests.
 Like "How do I access office wifi?".
-When customers search for 'wifi' in the help center, they'll find your article.
+When customers search for 'wifi' in the help center, they'll find your article and can help themselves.
 If they send you a request, you can share the article rather than walking them through the steps in a comment. - You're upgrading a system.
-You can write a step by step upgrade guide and link to it from an announcement in the help center. - You're troubleshooting the same issue with customers.
+You can write a step-by-step upgrade guide and link to it from an announcement in the help center. - You're troubleshooting the same issue with customers.
 If you normally walk people through a series of steps to diagnose and troubleshoot a problem, such as a broken printer, a troubleshooting guide will save you time.

-- How to write articles
+- How to create articles

 - How to share articles

 - How the search works

 - How to access search help

-How to write articles
+How to create articles